ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 It is 6afe to say that the dusky corpse
 of that African will never darken the
 field of carnage,
 &quot;Them&quot; Sabdiket.
-Not a grea
+Not a great
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_bibliography_ver01:data:sn84038582:00212472086:1862041201:0123/pct:51.900826,57.304870,10.840220,24.305092/!600,600/0/default.jpg"/>
 </td>